rbisdorff/Digraph3/docSphinx/tutorial.rst

 We are inspired by [CHAM-2006]_, who present an efficient algorithm for incrementally updating a quantile-binned cumulative density function (CDF) with newly observed CDFs.

-The :py:class:`performanceQuantiles.PerformanceQuantiles` class implements the incremental performance quantiles representation of a given performance tableau.
+The :py:class:`performanceQuantiles.PerformanceQuantiles` class implements the incremental performance quantiles estimation of a given performance tableau.
 The components are:

   * A **criteria dictionary** from a valid performance tableau instance;
   * A list of **quantile frequencies** like *quartiles* (0.0, 0.25, 05, 0.75,1.0), or *deciles*, for instance;
-  * A dictionary of **quantile limits** for each frequency per criterion;
+  * A dictionary of so far estimated **quantile limits** for each frequency per criterion;
   * A dictionary of **history sizes** keeping track of the number of evaluations seen so far per criterion.
 Missing data make these sizes vary from criterion to criterion.

 Example python session: